 There is a special thickener available for Jesmonite, also a retarder.
 Fillers can be added to Jesmonite, but then the ratio of powder to polymer liquid should be 2:1 i.e. starting more liquid.

-Jesmonite refers to its powder as a ‘mineral resin’ ..?
+Jesmonite refers to its powder as a ‘mineral resin’ but it can’t be anything other than a conventional plaster ..?
 ‘Solvent free .. no VOCs’ ..?

 Can Jesmonite ‘take on any colour or surface texture’ ..?
 Shiny metal .. really?

 What it costs and where to get it

 Prices are from May 2017 and are adjusted to include VAT